gritcoding/telegram/LESSON_PLAN.md

 ### Python intro: 11:20 - 11:50

-* Start Thony (Python IDE) and open intro.py
+* Start IDLE (Python 2) and open intro.py
-* Follow the instructions, press F5 to run your code, CTRL+F5 to debug
+* Follow the instructions, press F5 to run your code
 * In intro we will learn:
   * Python syntax (indentation for blocks!)
   * Variables (strings, numbers, booleans)